 - A. All BHS providers shall abide by the following minimum core staffing requirements and shall meet the additional requirements.
 All BHS providers shall also meet the additional requirements for each specialized program or module pursuant to the provisions of this Chapter as applicable to each BHS provider. - B. Professional Staffing Standards.
-All BHS providers shall, at a minimum, have the following staff: - 1. a medical director who: - a. is a physician, or an APRN, or a MP, with a current, unrestricted license to practice in the state of Louisiana with two years of qualifying experience in treating psychiatric disorders:
+All BHS providers shall, at a minimum, have the following staff: - 1. a medical director who: - a. is a physician, or an advanced practice registered nurse, or a medical psychologist, with a current, unrestricted license to practice in the state of Louisiana with two years of qualifying experience in treating psychiatric disorders;